rpivo/react-automation-profiler-example-app/README.md

 To get Watch mode to rerun only after a certain number of changes are made, see the `--changeInterval` example.

-### Running the Automation Flows in Watch Mode Only After a Certain Number of Changes
+### Running the Automation Flows Only After a Certain Number of Changes

 Because a small change to your codebase will likely not create much difference in React renders, you can use the `--changeInterval` argument to only rerun react-automation-profiler after a certain number of changes have occurred in the watch folder: